teachingaway/teachingaway.github.io/_posts/2014-01-01-startup-employee-equity-compensation.md

 share: true
 ---

-**DRAFT POST: And unlike my posts on IP law, I don't have any particular expertise in equity compensation law.   -Eric**
+**DRAFT POST: And unlike my posts on IP law, I don't have any particular expertise in equity compensation & tax law. --Eric**

 <p class="big-text">Here's our curated <a href="/tags/#link+list">link list</a> on employee equity incentives, including stock grants, stock options, and related tax issues.</p>

-As always, this is advice worth reading, but may not be the right advice for you.
+Caveat: this may not be the right advice for you or your company.

 <div class="toc">
 <ul>